kalyboros/helloworld/README.md

    * mvn clean install and we should execute it where parent pom resides
 4. Which command should you use if you only want to execute tests?
    * mvn test as it will only execute the test classes
-   * it will also execute pre-steps clean,validate and compile
+   * it will also execute pre-steps clean, validate and compile
 5. Where is the jar file stored?
-   * They are all stored inside of ~/.m2/repository and here you can find specific dependencies and jars inside them
+   * They are all stored inside of ~/.m2/repository and here you can find specific dependenciy directories and jars inside them
 6. How are jars called after changing version?
-   * First it was helloworld-1.0-SNAPSHOT
+   * First it was helloworld-1.0-SNAPSHOT.pom, now it is helloworld-1.1-SNAPSHOT.pom